cs107-sweet-16/cs107-FinalProject/docs/documentation/node.md

 ### class node.Node()
 Bases: `object`

-Node class that implements the following native python functions: addition, subtraction, multipliation, division, unary operators, and power.
+Node class that implements the following native python functions: addition, subtraction, multiplication, division, unary operators, and power.
 Depending on the implemented funtions, Node will check if the inputs are of type integer, float, or Node.
 If they are of tyep Node, then the value and it’s derivative is computed and stored in a dictionary.
 If the values are of type int or float, then the values are first convered to Node